pudly/schmopera-hugo/content/articles/talking-with-composers-jonathan-dove.md

 categories = "Interview"
 date = "2019-07-17T04:00:00+00:00"
 disclaimer = ""
-draft = true
 image_gallery = []
-postamble = "Jonathan Dove’s Mansfield Park appears at Waterperry Opera Festival, 25-28 July.
-The Canadian premiere of Dove's _Flight_ is at Pacific Opera Victoria, 20 February 2020.
-His latest CD – _The Orchestral Music of Jonathan Dove_ – is available now on Orchid Classics." preamble = "English composer Jonathan Dove, who just celebrated his 60th birthday, is settling in for a busy summer.
-At this year's BBC Proms is the world premiere of Dove's [_We Are One Fire_](https://www.bbc.co.uk/events/e4j6gw), on a, 19 August program shared with the new Piano Concerto by Dieter Ammann, and Beethoven's Ninth Symphony.\n\nDove also sees a new BBC Orchestra recording, [_The Orchestral Music of Jonathan Dove_](http://www.orchidclassics.com/releases/orc100097-the-orchestral-music-of-jonathan-dove/), on Orchid Classics;  which includes his _Airport Scenes_ and excerpts of his widely-performed opera, _Flight_." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1563482141/media/2019/07/sqDoveIMG_6958-1.jpg" primary_image_credit = "Photo: Marshall Light Studio." related_articles = []
+postamble = "Jonathan Dove's [_Mansfield Park_](http://www.waterperryoperafestival.co.uk/mansfieldpark.html) appears at Waterperry Opera Festival, 25-28 July.
+The Canadian premiere of Dove's [_Flight_](https://www.pov.bc.ca/season.html) is at Pacific Opera Victoria, 20 February, 2020.
+His latest CD, [_The Orchestral Music of Jonathan Dove_](http://www.orchidclassics.com/releases/orc100097-the-orchestral-music-of-jonathan-dove/), is available now on Orchid Classics." preamble = "English composer Jonathan Dove, who just celebrated his 60th birthday, is settling in for a busy summer.
+At this year's BBC Proms is the world premiere of Dove's [_We Are One Fire_](https://www.bbc.co.uk/events/e4j6gw), on a, 19 August program shared with the new Piano Concerto by Dieter Ammann, and Beethoven's Ninth Symphony.\n\nDove also sees a new BBC Orchestra recording, [_The Orchestral Music of Jonathan Dove_](http://www.orchidclassics.com/releases/orc100097-the-orchestral-music-of-jonathan-dove/), on Orchid Classics;  which includes his _Airport Scenes_ and excerpts of his widely-performed opera, _Flight_.\n\nWe spoke with Dove about his impressive output as a composer, and what projects make him the most proud." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1563482141/media/2019/07/sqDoveIMG_6958-1.jpg" primary_image_credit = "Photo: Marshall Light Studio." related_articles = []